Frequently Asked Questions About Patient Safety

-Yes, all patients and staff are asked to wear masks at all times while on the City of Hope campus.
+Yes, all patients and staff are asked to wear masks in clinical areas while on the City of Hope campus.
 If a patient arrives without a mask, we’ll provide one.

 Wearing a mask with a filtered valve helps protect everyone by filtering an individual’s exhaled breath.
 Masks with an exhalation valve make the mask less humid to wear but can put others at risk.
 These masks protect the wearer, but the valve lets the unfiltered breath out, which could transmit diseases to people nearby.